Areopaguaworkshop/AI-Subtitle-Editor/README.md

 - more.

 ## License:
-Gradio is licensed under the Apache License 2.0 found in the [LICENSE]() file in the root directory of this repository.
+subtitle-markdown is licensed under the Apache License 2.0 found in the [LICENSE]() file in the root directory of this repository.

 ## Citation:
 ```@article{areopagus/subtitle-markdown,